microsoft/FluidFramework/docs/docs/visual-component.md

 ```

 We can see that the state is initially empty as it only consists of the `SharedCounter` DDS, and we know the
-`FluidReactComponent` will be handling the loading of that since we passed it as a key in the `fluidToView` map.
+`FluidReactView` will be handling the loading of that since we passed it as a key in the `fluidToView` map.

 The view itself can now directly use the `this.state.counter.value` and we can update it by simply using
 `this.state.counter.increment(1)`.
 This will directly update the `this.state.counter.value` without needing any event